-Medallion is well advanced through a 15,000 metre drill program to grow the high-grade sulphide underground resource at KMC in terms of both size and confidence.
-A Reverse Circulation (RC) drill rig has completed approximately 10,000 metres of RC drilling and has now de-mobilised from site.
-A Diamond (DD) drill rig has arrived at site and will commence drilling in coming days.
-Medallion anticipates having completed approximately 15,000m of drilling early in calendar year 2025.
+Medallion is significantly advanced through a 15,000 metre drill program to grow the high-grade sulphide underground resource at KMC in terms of both size and confidence.
+A Reverse Circulation (RC) drill rig has completed approximately 9,500 metres of drilling and has demobilised from KMC.
+A Diamond (DD) drill rig has arrived at site to commence drilling the diamond component of the program of approximately 5,000 metres.
+Medallion anticipates having completed approximately 15,000 metres of drilling early in calendar year 2025.
 An updated underground MRE is anticipated to be released in the first half of 2025.